indygreg/PyOxidizer/README.rst

 releases is possible.
 But the project author hopes we only need to target the latest/greatest Python release.

-There is no macOS or Windows support.
-Support is planned.

 There is not yet support for controlling which Python C extensions are linked into the final binary.
 Not all applications need every Python C extension and removing C extensions could result in smaller